intel/QAT_Engine/README.md

 Param 4:        pointer to an int
 Description:
-    This message is used to retrieve the file descriptor that can be used for event notification when the Intel&reg; QAT Driver has had the event driven polling feature enabled.
+    This message is used to retrieve the file descriptor that can be used for event notification when the Intel(R) QAT Driver has had the event driven polling feature enabled.
 The value passed in as Param 3 is the instance to retrieve the fd for.
 The fd is returned by assigning to the dereferenced int passed as Param4.
 When retrieving fd's it is usual to first request how